 Nonelectronic signature.
 If a document contains a nonelectronic signature, the original document must be scanned before it is electronically filed in the electronic document management system.

 Documents requiring oaths, affirmations or verifications.
 Any document requiring a signature be made under oath or affirmation or with verification may be either signed nonelectronically and scanned into the electronic document management system or may be signed by an electronic process which accurately reproduces or forms a durable medium for accurately and legibly reproducing an unaltered image of the required signature.
-Format.
-Any filing requiring a signature must be signed, with either an actual signature, the symbol “/es/”, “/s/”, or a digitized signature. a.
-The following information about the person signing the filing, if applicable, must be typewritten or printed under the person’s signature:

 (1) Name;